isomerpages/mlaw-corp/news/press-releases/_posts/2022-09-12-post-SC Week attended by over 4,000 participants, reiterates commitment to strengthening collaboration.md

 {:start="3"}
 3. With its theme, ‘Embracing Global Change, Navigating New Possibilities’, discussions at the UNCITRAL Academy centred on current trends and challenges in cross-border dispute resolution amid the quick-changing global landscape, as well as breakthroughs in dispute resolution practice.

-a.	         **UNCITRAL Academy**: At the heart of the SC Week 2022 is the UNCITRAL Academy which returns for its second edition from 30 August to 1 September 2022.
-Jointly organised by MinLaw and the United Nations Commission on International Trade Law (UNCITRAL), the UNCITRAL Academy comprises the UNCITRAL Academy Conference and the UNCITRAL Academy Capacity-Building Workshops (see **Annex A**).<br>
+{:start="4"}

-Themed ‘Embracing Global Change, Navigating New Possibilities’, the UNCITRAL Academy will serve as a platform for international experts in the legal, business and government sectors, to discuss ideas and explore solutions.<br>
+4. In his welcome address at the opening of the UNCITRAL Academy, **Singapore’s Minister for Home Affairs and Minister for Law, Mr K Shanmugam SC** elaborated on the global challenges brought about by COVID-19 and geopolitical tensions, which affected economies, businesses, and individuals deeply.
+Against this backdrop, he encouraged countries to come together to keep the global trading environment healthy.
+At the same time, he emphasised the importance of upholding rules-based multilateralism, highlighting the Singapore Convention on Mediation (SCM) as an example of providing businesses with greater assurance of enforcing cross-border mediated settlement agreements.

-Singapore’s Minister for Home Affairs and Minister for Law, Mr K Shanmugam SC will open the UNCITRAL Academy Conference with a welcome address.
-Other key highlights include a fireside chat with Singapore’s Minister for Culture, Community and Youth and Second Minister for Law, Mr Edwin Tong SC, a speech by UNCITRAL Secretary Ms Anna Joubin-Bret, and the launch of the second edition of the Singapore Convention on Mediation Commentary Book by the Singapore International Dispute Resolution Academy officiated by Singapore’s Senior Parliamentary Secretary, Ministry of Health and Ministry of Law, Mdm Rahayu Mahzam.
-Over 25 global experts in various fields including dispute resolution will speak at the panel discussions and fireside chats.
+{:start="5"}

-Topics to be discussed include current and emerging global issues, including the evolution of the legal industry, reforms in investor-state dispute settlement through an Asia-Pacific lens, dispute resolution in the digital economy, and more.
+5. Speakers and panellists shared the following key insights:

-Participants can also look forward to panel discussions with international dispute resolution experts and practitioners at the three UNCITRAL Academy Capacity-Building Workshops.
-Two sessions are catered for Government officials.
-The third is an Industry Capacity-Building Workshop that is open to the public.
-It will delve into topics such as mediation, confidentiality and principles when drafting settlement agreements to avoid enforceability issues.
+a.	         **Singapore's Minister for Culture, Community and Youth and Second Minister for Law, Mr Edwin Tong SC** shared Singapore’s journey to becoming a leading centre for international commercial dispute resolution in a fireside chat during the UNCITRAL Academy Conference.
+He expressed optimism about growing opportunities for young practitioners in Asia as new areas and opportunities emerge in this region.
+He added that Singapore will continue to look for ways to maintain the high standards of the legal industry, and ensure that it remains adaptable and responsive to the economic and technological changes ahead.

 b.	         **Partner events by supporting organisations**: The SC Week will also feature a full calendar of legal and dispute resolution-related events organised by partner organisations (see **Annex B**).